 To prepare for the appointment:

 - Be aware of any pre-appointment instructions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as drink extra water before an ultrasound.
+At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+For example, you might need to drink extra water before an ultrasound.

-- Make a list of all medications, vitamins, herbs and supplements that you took before and during your pregnancy, and the dosages.
+- Make a list of all medicines, vitamins, herbs and supplements that you took before and during your pregnancy, and how much.

 - Ask a family member or friend to come with you, if possible.
-Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be hard to remember all the information provided to you during an appointment.
+Someone who comes with you may remember something that you missed or forgot.

-- Create a list of questions to ask your doctor, starting with the most important in case time runs out.
+- Create a list of questions to ask, starting with the most important.

 For spina bifida, some basic questions to ask include:

 - Is spina bifida present and how serious is it?

 - Is there evidence of a buildup of fluid in my baby's brain?